 Interviews may be conducted by the PN Director or designee, other staff members as determined by the PN Director or designee, and in consultation with the school counselor, as appropriate.
-To extent practicable, and given his/her obligation to investigate and address the matter, the PN Director or designee will maintain confidentiality during the investigative process.
+To the extent practicable and given their obligation to investigate and address the matter, the PN Director or designee will maintain confidentiality during the investigative process.
 The PN Director or designee will maintain a written record of the investigation.

 Procedures for investigating reports of bullying and retaliation will be consistent with Monty Tech policies and procedures for investigations.